Working in Special Libraries or Information Centers

 - many other fields

 Special libraries and their staff often have different focuses and priorities than public or academic libraries; depending on the organization, more emphasis may be placed on the user and the user's needs rather than on the collection.
 Thus, it is hard to take such varied career environments and place them into a single category.
-Because there are many types of special libraries and many different roles for information professionals in these settings, information professionals have a wealth of opportunities available to them.
+Because there are many types of special libraries and many different roles for information professionals in these settings, LIS professionals have a wealth of opportunities available to them.

 See the pages below for an overview and examples of the types of special libraries and information centers, the various positions that you can fill, salaries, and resources to help you in your job search.